Trump and Japan's Abe share high-five on Florida golf course

 He said he planned to use the time to discuss the future of the world, the Pacific region and U.S.-Japanese relations.

-The White House issued a statement after the pair returned saying the day was "both relaxing and productive.
-They had great conversations on a wide range of subjects, and the President looks forward to further discussions with the Prime Minister at dinner this evening."

-As their husbands golfed, Melania Trump and Akie Abe toured the Morikami Museum and Japanese Gardens in nearby Delray Beach.
-It was Mrs. Trump's first solo event as First Lady.
-The women were also expected to have lunch together at Mar-a-Lago.
+As their husbands golfed, Mrs. Trump and Akie Abe toured the Morikami Museum and Japanese Gardens in nearby Delray Beach.
+It was Mrs. Trump's first solo event as first lady.
+The women had lunch together at Mar-a-Lago.

 The two couples touched down in Florida on Friday afternoon and headed straight to Trump's Mar-a-Lago Club, where they enjoyed a late dinner at its crowded patio restaurant.
 They were joined by Robert Kraft, the owner of the Super Bowl champion New England Patriots, and several interpreters.
 Paying members and club guests took in the scene and mingled with Trump and Abe into the night.

-The president and Mrs. Trump planned to host a more formal delegation dinner with the Abes on Saturday night.

-Trump also was expected to tend to other business in Florida: calling Tunisian President Beji Caid Essebsi and Colombian President Juan Manuel Santos as he continues conversations with foreign leaders.
+Trump also was scheduled to tend to other business in Florida: calling Tunisian President Beji Caid Essebsi and Colombian President Juan Manuel Santos as he continues conversations with foreign leaders.

 Trump and Abe appear to have hit it off early, despite Trump's sometimes hostile rhetoric toward Japan on the campaign trail.
 Abe was the only world leader to meet with Trump before his inauguration, and Trump welcomed Abe to the White House with a hug.